gladed/watchable/README.md

 list.use { add(6); add(7) } // Prints: [Add(index=2, added=6), Add(index=3, added=7)]
 ```

+## Read-Only Watchables

+You can use a `MutableWatchable`'s `.readOnly()` function to return a `Watchable` copy, which cannot be changed externally.
+The copy may still be watched normally.

 ## Grouping

-You can [`group`](https://gladed.github.io/watchable/latest/io.gladed.watchable/group.html) several watchables into a `WatchableGroup` so that you receive changes for both:
+You can [`group`](https://gladed.github.io/watchable/latest/io.gladed.watchable/group.html) several watchables into a [`WatchableGroup`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-watchable-group/) so that you receive changes for both:

 ```kotlin
 val list = listOf(4).toWatchableList()